Pwd9000-ML/blog-devto/posts/Azure-Logic-App-RSS/Azure-Logic-App-RSS.md

 ## Create Logic App

-First wee need to create the logic app.
-In the Azure portal search for `logic app` and then add and create the logic app with the following configuration:
+In the Azure portal search for `logic app` and then add and create the logic app with the following configuration.
 Under the **Basics** blade, add the following **Instance Details:**

 | Name           | Value              |